-A wonderful place to visit, Cunningham Cabin is a one hundred year old log cabin in the middle of the Jackson Hole, WY, valley.
+A visit to Cunningham Cabin will round out a stay to the Jackson Hole, WY area.
+Cunningham Cabin is a one hundred year old log cabin in the middle of the Jackson Hole, WY, valley.
 It was built by John and Margaret Cunningham in 1888 when they homesteaded 160 acres in this beautiful valley.

 The structure sits on a flat area just as the land dips down towards the Tetons which explains why you can’t see the cabin from the highway.
 Cunningham built more structures but the years and weather have taken them.